ingokegel/vaadin-loginform/README.md

 See the `TestUi` class for a runnable example.

+## Troubleshooting

+If the password manager is not triggered, make sure that you have followed these steps:

+1. Recompiled your widget set with this add-on
+2. Created a layout that uses the user name and password text fields and optionally the login button provided by the login form component (see the example above)
+3. Called `setContent(...)` with that layout on the login form
+4. Added the login form component to your layout

+Just using the text fields and buttons provided by the login form component on their own will not work.

 ## Build instructions

 The addon is built with gradle.
 The default task builds the distribution JAR file in `build\libs`.